MicrosoftDocs/windows-itpro-docs/windows/deployment/update-boot-image.md

 Microsoft Configuration Manager creates its own boot images by taking the `winpe.wim` from the Windows ADK, adding some [optional components it requires](#microsoft-configuration-manager-boot-image-required-components) to function correctly, and then saving the boot image as `boot.wim` in the directory `<ConfigMgr_Install_Directory>\OSD\boot\<architecture>\boot.wim`.
 This `boot.wim` boot image is considered the pristine authoritative copy of the boot image by Configuration Manager and is never touched, modified, or updated by Configuration Manager except in some very specific scenarios.
 Instead, when changes such as:

 - Adding drivers
-- Adding additional optional components
+- Adding optional components
 - Enabling the command prompt

 are done in the properties of the boot image in Configuration Manager, Configuration Manager makes a copy of `boot.wim`, applies the changes to the copy, and then saves the new boot image as `boot.<package_id>.wim`.
-If any additional changes are done to the boot image, Configuration Manager discards the previously created `boot.<package_id>.wim` boot image, makes a copy of `boot.wim`, applies the changes to the copy, and then saves the new boot image as `boot.<package_id>.wim`.
+If any additional changes are done to the boot image, Configuration Manager discards the previously created `boot.<package_id>.wim` boot image, makes a new copy of `boot.wim`, applies the changes to the copy, and then saves the new boot image as `boot.<package_id>.wim`.
 In other words, `boot.wim` is never touched.
-Any time any changes are made to a boot image, both the new changes and any changes done in the past are reapplied to a new copy of `boot.wim`.
-The new changes are not applied the existing copy of `boot.<package_id>.wim`.
+Any time any changes are made to a boot image, both the new changes and any changes done in the past are all reapplied to a new copy of `boot.wim`.

 This process makes has the following advantages:

 1. Keeps `boot.wim` pristine.

 1. Makes sure that when changes are made to a boot image, they are being done to a copy of a pristine version of the boot image that hasn't had been modified in the past.
 This helps avoid corruption and/or corrects issues with existing boot images.

 1. Helps manage components in the boot image.
 The process doesn't need to know what components it might need to remove from the boot image each time the boot image is rebuilt.
 Instead, it just needs to know what components to add to the boot image.

 1. Reduces the size of the boot image that can occur when components are removed from the boot image.

 There are two scenarios when the `boot.wim` boot image is updated by Configuration Manager:

 1. When upgrading between versions of Configuration Manager or when applying hotfix roll ups (HFRUs) to Configuration Manager, `boot.wim` may be updated as part of the upgrade process.

 1. When selecting the option **Reload this boot image with the current Windows PE version from the Windows ADK** in the **Update Distribution Points Wizard**.

 In theses scenarios, the `boot.wim` boot image is updated using the `winpe.wim` boot image from the Windows ADK as described earlier in this section.
 This process creates a new pristine copy of the `boot.wim` boot image using the current version of the `winpe.wim` boot image that is part of the Windows ADK.

-### Which boot image should be updated?
+### Which boot image should be updated with the cumulative update?

 When adding a cumulative update to a Configuration Manager boot image, it's recommended to update the `winpe.wim` boot image from the Windows ADK.
-After updating the `winpe.wim` boot image from the Windows ADK, generate a new `boot.wim` boot image for Configuration Manager by using the **Reload this boot image with the current Windows PE version from the Windows ADK** option in the **Update Distribution Points Wizard**.
+After updating the `winpe.wim` boot image from the Windows ADK, generate a new `boot.wim` boot image for Configuration Manager by using the following steps:

+1. Open the Microsoft Configuration manager console.

+1. In the Microsoft Configuration manager console, navigate to **Software Library** > **Overview** > **Operating Systems** > **Boot Images**.

+1. In the **Boot Images** pane, select the desired boot image.

+1. In the toolbar, select **Update Distribution Points**.

+1. In the **Update Distribution Points Wizard** window that appears:

+    1. In the **General**/**Update distribution points with this image** page, select the **Reload this boot image with the current Windows PE version from the Windows ADK** option, and then select the **Next >** button.

+    1. In the **Summary** page, select the **Next >** button.

+    1. The **Progress** page will appears while the boot image builds.

+    1. Once the boot image finishes building, the **Completion**/**The task "Update Distribution Points Wizard" completed successfully** page will appear.
+Select the **Close** button.

-The `winpe.wim` boot image from the Windows ADK should be updated when using Configuration Manager because:
+When using Configuration Manager, the `winpe.wim` boot image from the Windows ADK should be updated instead of the `boot.wim` from Configuration Manager because:

 1. If `boot.wim` is updated, then the next time `boot.wim` is updated via a Configuration Manager upgrade or the **Reload this boot image with the current Windows PE version from the Windows ADK** option, the changes made to `boot.wim` including the cumulative updates applied will be lost.
-If the `winpe.wim` boot image from the Windows ADK is updated instead, the the changes to the boot image including the cumulative updates applied will be preserved.
+If the `winpe.wim` boot image from the Windows ADK is updated instead, then the changes to the boot image including the cumulative updates applied will persist and be preserved.

 1. If `boot.<package_id>.wim` is updated, then it will not only face the issues when `boot.wim` is updated, but it will also lose any changes, including the cumulative update, when any changes are done to the boot image (e.g. adding drivers, enabling the command prompt, etc.).
 Additionally, it will change the hash value of the boot image which can lead to download failures when downloading the boot image from a distribution point.

 By updating `winpe.wim` from the Windows ADK, this will ensure that the cumulative update will stay applied regardless of what changes are made to the boot image via Configuration Manager.

-### Microsoft Configuration Manager boot image required components
+### Boot image required components

 The following components are required by Microsoft Configuration Manager boot images for Configuration Manager to function correctly: